Synchronized vs. Unsynchronized Cardioversion

 Ever wondered what the difference between synchronized and unsynchronized cardioversion is?

 Synchronized cardioversion is a LOW ENERGY SHOCK that uses a sensor to deliver electricity that is synchronized with the peak of the QRS complex (the highest point of the R-wave).
 When the “sync” option is engaged on a defibrillator and the shock button pushed, there will be a delay in the shock.
 During this delay, the machine reads and synchronizes with the patients ECG rhythm.
-This occurs so that the shock can be delivered with the peak of the R-wave in the patients QRS complex.
+This occurs so that the shock can be delivered with or just after the peak of the R-wave in the patients QRS complex.

 Synchronization avoids the delivery of a LOW ENERGY shock during cardiac repolarization (t-wave).
 If the shock occurs on the t-wave (during repolarization), there is a high likelihood that the shock can precipitate VF (Ventricular Fibrillation).